telerik/maui-docs/installation/mac/system-mac.md

 >note Telerik .NET MAUI 3.2.0 supports .NET 7.0.

-To develop applications with Telerik UI for .NET MAUI, and depending on the platform you are using, you need to install specific development tools.
+To develop applications with Telerik UI for .NET MAUI on macOS, you need to install specific development tools.

 While you can develop Android, iOS, and macOS apps on macOS, the operating system does not support WinUI apps.